autism-all-grown-up/website/content/home/challenges.md

 These issues often snowball, making life tougher across the board.

 ## Solutions
+- Foster and promote _inclusion_ and _acceptance_ over _accommodation_.
-- Autism-friendly social and workspaces
+- Create autism-friendly social spaces and workspaces.
-- Healthcare providers to really get it
+- Facilitate healthcare providers to "really get it".
-- Stronger peer-support social support networks
+- Foster stronger peer-support social support networks.
-- Mental and physical health approaches that actually click with autistic minds and bodies
+- Promote mental and physical health approaches that click with autistic minds and bodies.
-- Work and education tailored to play to autistic strengths
+- Foster work and education tailored to autistic strengths rather than using "accommodations" bandaids.